First Whistleblower’s Attorney Confirms He’s Representing Second Whistleblower In Ukraine Scandal

 “The first so-called second hand information ‘Whistleblower’ got my phone conversation almost completely wrong, so now word is they are going to the bench and another ‘Whistleblower’ is coming in from the Deep State, also with second hand info.
 Meet with Shifty.
 Keep them coming!”
 Trump tweeted.

-The original complaint, which was later corroborated by a memo-based transcript of the phone call between Trump and Zelenksky, sparked a formal impeachment inquiry initiated by the the Democrat-led House.
+The original complaint, which was later corroborated by a memo-based transcript of the phone call between Trump and Zelenksky, sparked a formal impeachment inquiry initiated by the Democrat-led House.
 On Friday, Atkinson appeared before the House Intelligence Committee, chaired by Rep. Adam Schiff, to share information on his probe into the whistleblower’s complaint.

 Revelations from that closed-door testimony, according to House members who sat on the panel, apparently confirmed many of the whistleblower’s details.